-APPL LICATION ✓ Application Cover Page (form provided) $\overline{\mathbf{V}}$ Submission Checklist (this form) 1 Narratives (form provided) ✓ Project Schedule - Project Budget - Funding Sources Summary (form provided) V Certificate of Vote of Corporation and Tax Compliance Certification (form provided) must be completed by both applicant and co-applicant.
+APPE ICATION CONTRACTOR OF THE PROPERTY OF THE PROP V Application Cover Page (form provided) V V Narratives (form provided) V Project Schedule - Project Budget - Funding Sources Summary (form provided) Certificate of Vote of Corporation and Tax Compliance Certification (form provided) must be completed by both applicant and co-applicant.
 Completed by authorized board member.
-Certificate of Vote named person must be different person from signer of the certificate.
-FINA NCIAL V Construction Budget Summary - to be completed for construction projects ONLY (form provided) V 1 written quote from a contractor and 1 cost estimate from an architect OR 2 written quotes from a contractor (Quotes must be submitted with application - late submissions will not be accepted) V Proof of secured funding (commitment letters or bank statements), if applicable.
+Certificate of Vote named person must NIEEGA. be different person from signer of the certificate.
+2403904502 NCIAL TO A STATE OF THE STATE O V Construction Budget Summary - to be completed for construction projects ONLY (form provided) V 1 written quote from a contractor and 1 cost estimate from an architect OR 2 written quotes from a contractor - (Quotes must be submitted with application late submissions will not be accepted) Proof of secured funding (commitment letters or bank statements), if applicable.
 Please redact account numbers and any sensitive information.
-OWN IERSHIP/OPERATION (NON-CITY) If the applicant is not the owner, attach documentation of site control or written consent of owner to undertake the project.
+OWN IERSHIP/OPERATION (NON-CITY) -Carriginal If the applicant is not the owner, attach documentation of site control or written consent of owner to undertake the project.
 Applications will not be reviewed without this documentation.
-V Certificate of Good Standing (if operating as a corporation) V 501(c)(3) certification (if operating as a non-profit) V Purchase & Sale agreement or copy of current recorded deed, if applicable.
-COM MUNITY SUPPORT 1 Letters of support from residents, community groups, city departments, boards or commissions, etc. The fo IS & REPORTS Ollowing plans and reports, if available, will strength your application.
-Submit in digital format only .
-Applicants are uraged to submit as much detail as possible.
+V Certificate of Good Standing (if operating as a corporation) V 501(c)(3) certification (if operating as a non-profit) 1 Purchase & Sale agreement or copy of current recorded deed, if applicable.
+Linkson and the OMMUNITY SUPPORT V ser and the control of the service o PLANS & REPORTS ollowing plans and reports, if available, will strength your application.
+Submit in digital format only.
+Applicants are rroged to submit as much detail as possible.
 V Renderings, site plans, engineering plans, design/bidding plans, specifications, and any MAAB variance requests.
-Applicable reports (21E, Historic Structure Report, appraisals, survey plan, feasibility studies, etc.) VISU AL V Map of the property location (if applicable, show wetlands and wetland buffers, flood plain, water bodies, parks, open spaces, rails, and other features pertinent to the project).
+Applicable reports (21E, Historic Structure Report, appraisals, survey plan, feasibility studies, etc.) VISU AL CONTROL ON SIX LOS AND THE CONTROL OF SIX BOOK AND A SIX DESCRIPTION OF SIX DESCRIPTION OF SIX DESCRIPTION Map of the property location (if applicable, show wetlands and wetland buffers, flood plain, water bodies, parks, open spaces, rails, and other features pertinent to the project).
 Applicants may use the City's interactive mapping website.
-V Photos of the project site (not more than four views per site) Digital copies only.
-Catalog cuts (i.e. recreation equipment) if applicable.
-FOR HISTORIC RESOURCE PROJECTS ONLY V Documentation stating the project is listed on the State Register of Historic Places or a written determination from the New Bedford Historical Commission that the resource is significant in the history, archeology, architecture, or culture of New Bedford.
+N Photos of the project site (not more than four views per site) Digital copies only. Ш Catalog cuts (i.e. recreation equipment) if applicable.
+FOR HISTORIC RESOURCE PROJECTS ONLY Documentation stating the project is listed on the State Register of Historic Places or a written determination V from the New Bedford Historical Commission that the resource is significant in the history, archeology, architecture, or culture of New Bedford.
 V Photos documenting the condition of the property.
-Digital copies only. ✓ Report or condition assessment by a qualified professional describing the current condition of the property, if available.
+Digital copies only.
+Report or condition assessment by a qualifled professional describing the current condition of the property, if V available.
 V I/We have read the U.S. Secretary of the Interior's Standards for the Treatment of Historic Properties and understand that planning for and execution of this project must meet these standards.